 Dear [Mr. / Mr. Last name]:

 [Yesterday or date] Thank you so much for your [today’s date] to discuss the position of [Job title].
-I realized the opportunity to learn more about this job, and I personally look forward to discussing this location [date and time, if person interview was scheduled].
+I realized the opportunity to learn more about this job, and I personally look forward to discussing this location [date and time, in a personal interview, was scheduled].

 As we have discussed, I have experience [[month or year] [technology, equipment, or qualifications that you think are most important in the interview].
 With my background and experience, I believe that I can become a contributor quickly and I want to meet your team to learn more about this opportunity.

 I’m excited about this opportunity at [organization name], and I’m looking forward to meeting [your phone call interview date and time].